Silencer (firearms): Characteristics

 Functionally, a suppressor is meant to diminish the report of a discharged round, or make its sound unrecognizable.
 Other sounds emanating from the weapon remain unchanged.
 Even subsonic bullets make distinct sounds by their passage through the air and striking targets, and supersonic bullets produce a small sonic boom, resulting in a ballistic crack.
 Semi-automatic and fully automatic firearms also make distinct noises as their actions cycle, ejecting the fired cartridge case and loading a new round.

 Aside from reductions in volume, suppressors tend to alter the sound to something that is not identifiable as a gunshot.
 This reduces or eliminates attention drawn to the shooter.
 A Finnish expression dating from the Winter War says that "A silencer does not make a soldier silent, but it does make him invisible."
 Silencers are particularly useful in enclosed spaces where the sound, flash and pressure effects of a weapon being fired are amplified.
 Such effects may disorient the shooter, affecting situational awareness, concentration and accuracy, and can permanently damage hearing very quickly.

 As the suppressed sound of firing is overshadowed by ballistic crack, observers can be deceived as to the location of the shooter, often from 90 to 180 degrees from his actual location.
 However, counter-sniper tactics can include gunfire locators, such as the U.S. Boomerang system, where sensitive microphones are coupled to computers running algorithms, and use the ballistic crack to detect and localize the origin of the shot.

-There are many advantages to using a silencer that are not related to the sound.
+There are advantages to using a silencer that are not related to sound suppression.
 Hunters using centerfire rifles find silencers bring various important benefits that outweigh the extra weight and resulting change in the firearm's center of gravity.
-The most important advantage of a suppressor is the hearing protection for the shooter as well as their companions.
+The most important advantage of a suppressor is the hearing protection for the shooter as well as his or her companions.
 Many hunters have suffered permanent hearing damage due to someone else firing a high-caliber gun too closely without warning.
 By reducing noise, recoil and muzzle-blast, it also enables the firer to follow through calmly on their first shot and fire a further carefully aimed shot without delay if necessary.
 Wildlife of all kinds are often confused as to the direction of the source of a well-suppressed shot.
 In the field, however, the comparatively large size of a centerfire rifle suppressor can cause unwanted noise if it bumps or rubs against vegetation or rocks, so many users cover them with neoprene sleeves.